 3. The Crown was originally pitched as a three-season project.

-While the current plan is to create a total of at least six seasons, Morgan initially envisioned half that.
+Morgan initially envisioned The Crown as running for a total of three seasons.
 “Originally, when I went to Netflix, I was pitching it as three seasons.
 It just kept growing,” Morgan, who was glad the idea kept expanding, told EW.
-“By the time we got to the end with Claire and Matt, I think they were ready to go somewhere else.”
+“By the time we got to the end with Claire [Foy] and Matt [Smith], I think they were ready to go somewhere else.”

 4. Claire Foy flew under the radar during auditions.